irwinsnet-old/DesPy/README.md

 # DESPY
 ## Discrete Event Simulation in Python

-Despy is hobby a project.
-I'm not a computer programmer.
-My goals with this project are to improve my programming skills, learn about discrete event simulation, and give myself something to do on Sunday mornings besides read the comics.
+Full disclosure: I'm not a computer programmer.
+Despy is a hobby project.My goals with this project are to improve my programming skills, learn about discrete event simulation, and give myself something to do on Sunday mornings besides read the comics.
 If someday this turns into a functional framework for discrete event simulation, that's just icing.

-Despy is a discrete event simulation framework that is written in Python 3.4 and is heavily influenced by
+Despy is a discrete event simulation framework that is written in Python 3.5 and is heavily influenced by
 `DESMO-J <http://desmoj.sourceforge.net/>`_ and
 `SimPy <https://simpy.readthedocs.org/en/latest/>`_.
 Eventually, Despy will support working through the examples in the *Discrete Event